-Heating and hot water Repair category 1 Notes It is assumed that the heating and hot water systems have been properly service and maintained on a regular basis and installed in accordance with the relevant regulations.
+Heating and hot water Repair category 2 Notes Services have been shut off.
+Relevant trades should be on site when reintroducing services to identify and rectify all deficiencies.
+It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
 Boilers and central heating systems should be tested and serviced by an Oftec oil registered engineer on an annual basis to ensure their safe and efficient operation.

 Drainage

 Repair category 1

-Notes It is assumed that the tank is registered with SEPA.
-Regular inspection and maintenance should be anticipated.
+Notes Our report and valuation anticipate that the tank is suitably registered and regularly maintained.
+Any relating documentation should be retained.